If your children are identical twins and you introduce them to someone, how do you help that someone distinguish between the twins?

-“Yes, yes!”, you may say excitedly or “No, I don’t remember any stripes.
-They were plain tubes.”.
+“Yes, yes!”, you may say or “No, I don’t remember any stripes.
+They are plain tubes.”.
 The attendant is ready for both the answers.
-He will either guide you to striped penne or plain macaroni.
+He will either guide you to penne, which is striped, or just plain macaroni.

-So, what is factory pattern?
+So, what is the factory pattern?

 A group of classes have some properties in common.
 Keeping that in mind, they are laid out in a parent-child hierarchy.
-Please check out this post to learn what is a parent-child hierarchy in the world of object-oriented software.
+Please check out this post to learn what a parent-child hierarchy in the world of object-oriented software is.
 In our example, penne, spaghetti and macaroni are all types of pasta.
 All of them are made of wheat and the cooking method is the same.
 Only the shapes vary.

 Factory pattern in the world of computing